x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 - Estimated time to complete: 10-15 minutes or more (not including Active Directory replication), depending on organization size and the number of child domains.

-- The computer that you use for these procedures needs to meet the [Exchange 2016 system requirements](system-requirements.md).
-Also, your Active Directory needs to meet the requirements in the [Network and directory servers](system-requirements.md#network-and-directory-servers) section in that same topic.
+- The computer that you use for these procedures needs to meet the system requirements for [Exchange 2016](system-requirements.md) or [Exchange 2019](system-requirements-2019.md).
+Also, your Active Directory needs to meet the requirements in the "Network and directory servers" sections in those topics.

 - If your organization has multiple Active Directory domains, we recommend the following approach: